 Naming and shaming

-Employers that default over payment of employment tribunal awards will be targeted under new proposals.
+The Good Work Plan announced that employers that default over payment of employment tribunal awards will be targeted under new proposals.
 Such employers risk being identified if they fail to offer a satisfactory explanation within 14 days of receiving a notification.

 The Good Work Plan can be read here: